eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 1. The Condorcet winner A still loses, despite having a legitimate claim to victory over both B and C.
 2. C got the highest total score, but lost in the runoff.
 This gives them a legitimate claim to victory over B, since they got a higher total score, despite fewer voters preferring them over B.

-This creates a mess where every candidate has a legitimate claim to victory.
+This creates a legitimacy-crisis where every candidate has a legitimate claim to victory.
 A is the majority's favorite, C got the highest total score, but B won by the system's rules.
 This would create serious trust issues with the system, since it can't guarantee the winner a bulletproof claim to victory based on the preferences expressed by the voters.

 ## The Importance of Legitimacy